DevSteg/ab_flo_art/README.md

     - #### Checkout Testing
-        * Testing the form submit button, with the form filled out correctly and stripe payment input filled with test card details, The order should submit, create and a order in the system and call the checkout success template with the order summary in and a confirmation email sent to the customer.
+        * Testing the form submit button, with the form filled out correctly and stripe payment input filled with test card details, The order should submit, create and add order in the system and call the checkout success template with the order summary in and a confirmation email sent to the customer.
             - The expected outcome was achieved
+        * Testing the checkout form as an AnonymousUser, The form should submit, create and add the order to the database, and send a confirmation email to the user email.
+            - The expected outcome was acheieved
         * Testing the stripe webhook handler by sending test webhooks from the stripe dashboard.
             - The webhook handler is listening and responding correctly to strip.com.
         * Testing submitting the checkout form and breaking the checkout by closing it down, the stripe webhook handler should take over and create then submit the order into the database.